ABCs of Mailing

 Liquid and dry patient specimens (human or animal)

-Liquid and Dry Patient Specimens are mailable through the Priority™, Xpresspost™, Expedited Parcel™, Regular Parcel™, Lettermail™ and Business Reply Mail™ services.
+Liquid and Dry Patient Specimens are mailable within Canada through the Priority™, Xpresspost™, Expedited Parcel™, Regular Parcel™, Lettermail™ and Business Reply Mail™ services.

 Customers must apply the following directives when designing their package:

-Patient specimens (human or animal) that have a minimal likelihood of containing infectious pathogens must be packaged appropriately to further minimize the risk of exposure [see International Air Transport Association (IATA) rules outlined in the IATA guide for packaging requirements].
-Specimens being tested for contagious pathogen such as HIV or the flu virus are unacceptable.
-Specimens that are being tested for Cancer cells or something similar are acceptable.
+Patient specimens (human or animal) that have a minimal likelihood of containing infectious pathogens must be packaged appropriately to further minimize the risk of exposure (see International Air Transport Association [IATA] Dangerous Goods Regulations outlined in the IATA Document - Classification of Infection Substances for packaging requirements).
+Specimens being tested for a contagious pathogen such as HIV or the flu virus are unacceptable.
+Specimens that are being tested for cancer cells or something similar are acceptable.
 Exempt human or animal specimens must be packaged and marked according to the following:

 The item must be marked “EXEMPT HUMAN SPECIMEN” or “EXEMPT ANIMAL SPECIMEN”, as appropriate.